Asumba-lab/cybercatch/README.md

 ### Getting Started
 #### Option 1: Open locally (no server)
 1. Download/clone the repo.
-2. Double‑click `index.html` to open it in your browser.
+2. Click `https://cybercatch.vercel.app/` to open it in your browser.

 Note: Some browsers restrict local file APIs.
 If anything looks off, use a local server.